eljrax/jwordsearch/README.md

 jwordsearch
 ===========

-Quick for-fun project which reads a word puzzle from a text file, and looks for a given word in all directions within it
+Haven't written java for years, so I figured I'd brush up and do a quick, for-fun project which reads a word puzzle from a text file, and looks for a given word in all directions within it

 To run;